dwarvesf/playground/Ω Literature notes/Product/Build in Public.md

 - A finetune, market-fit product
 - A community who loves and expect to put the product in real use

-### The process
+## The process
-Simplys, when you do something, share it.
+It's simple.
+When you do something, share it.
 Publicly share it.
 Currently I'm trialling build in public with Readify - a reading platform that features hightlight articles based on interest.

 Adopting #buildinpublic for Readify goes through these steps: